stefanpems/cfs/DefenderIncidentInvestigation/readme.md

 * Where necessary, the Logic App creates multiple instance of the same prompt to ensure that all the correct entity identifiers are used one by one to replace the placehoder.
 * The Logic App also allows to set placeholders for multiple comma-separated entity identifiers.

-Please refer to ... for further details.
+Please refer to [this article](https://www.linkedin.com/pulse/impact-direct-skill-invocation-automations-stefano-pescosolido-o3yef/) for further details.

 # Prerequisites